wp-plugins/wp-geshi-highlight/readme.txt

 == Changelog ==
+= 1.0.6 (2012-05-12) =
+* fix line-spacing bug when displaying code blocks with different line numbering settings on the same page.

 = 1.0.5 (2011-02-27) =
 * updated GeSHi from 1.0.8.9 to 1.0.8.10 ("Some minor parser tweaks and fixes to existing language files.
 It adds 15 more languages.")